Having the ability to send money as quickly and easily as possible is essential in modern life – both for individuals and businesses.

 ACH transfers are generally done in groups or batches and can take anywhere from a few hours to several days to be completed.

 ACH is also a US only network, thus not available to payees outside the United States.

-To complete an ACH transfer, the person or organization wishing to initiate the payment, whether they want to send funds or receive funds, needs to gather the relevant bank account information from the other party involved.
+To complete an ACH transfer, the person or organization wishing to initiate the payment needs to gather relevant bank account information from the other party involved.